top of page

 What they all get, young and old, is plenty of canine and human company.
 Up to 45 dogs can stay at peak times, sharing two to a room (depending on breed, how well they are getting on with the other guests and available space) in their chalet style accommodation and the daily round of activities includes up to five walks and an individual play session, all of which offer handlers the opportunity to reinforce good behaviour.
 As a result, most dogs will come back from their stay fitter, more confident and with better manners.

+Not exactly pampering, then.
+Indeed, Thompson say that a good proportion of the dogs sent to The Dog House have been overfed before they arrive.
+Tara, a seven year old Alsatian, has a target weight of 33 kilos, but arrived this summer at a lardy 42.
+Over a six week stay the Thompson’s helped her slim down to 35, and her owners received a very stern memo outlining the health risks of obesity.
 Improvements in fitness apart, some behavioural quirks can be sorted within a week’s stay.
 Gillian says ‘eight out of ten dogs that come here jump up when they are pleased to see someone.
 The majority don’t do that when they leave’.
 Hercules, a handsome Great Dane form Hampstead, is a regular guest.
 As a puppy, he used to ‘knock people over like skittles,’ but now keeps all four feet on the ground when he greets his owners.
-Prices start from £29 per day.